6shswag/6shswag/README.md

 i'm normally around my friends but if i'm aurafarming alone (i know i know i'm 6'4 and nonchalant) you're welcome to sit with me Smile .
 Or I Dont Know Talk to me Please talk to m

-to my friends: you are to refer to me as whatever but please a little less..
-"Joy" :-) just for reasons an 🍊 girl can hold
+to my friends: you are to refer to me as whatever but please a little less joy :-) just for reasons an 🍊 girl can hold